- Bio Ethanol Fireplace: The solution for a cosy winter

 - What kind of heat does an Ethanol Stove generate?

-Klarstein's Bio Ethanol Fireplace: the ultimate solution for a cosy winter
+Bio Ethanol Fireplace: The solution for a cosy winter

-The visual pleasure a fireplace offers is unquestionable; in fact, no other heating system can guarantee that feeling of warmth and intimacy turning every space into a cozy corner.
-Precisely for this reason, more and more people are opting for a bio ethanol fireplace, taking advantage of the aesthetic and thermal benefits it offers, without the inconvenience and hassle caused by a traditional wood-burning fireplace.
+The visual pleasure a fireplace offers is unquestionable.
+In fact, no other heating system can guarantee that feeling of warmth and intimacy turning every space into a cozy corner.
+So more and more people are opting for a bio ethanol fireplace, taking advantage of the benefits it offers.
+But without the inconvenience and hassle caused by a traditional wood-burning fireplace.

 Different kinds of Bio Ethanol Fireplaces